In This Article

 | Microsoft 365 Copilot (Enterprise tier on E3 or E5) | $30 | Standalone, no promo discount | Microsoft 365 Copilot pricing page |

 Customers who lock in the ABT bundle before June 30 keep the $10 incremental price for the duration of their committed term.
 Buyers who wait until July 1, 2026 pay $21 a month per seat standalone instead of $18: a 17% list-price jump on Microsoft's own published price.
-Consumer AI for the same window: ChatGPT Plus $20, Claude Pro $20 (or $17 annual), Google AI Pro $19.99, Perplexity Pro $20.
+Consumer AI for the same window: ChatGPT Plus at $20, Claude Pro at $20 (or $17 annual).
 The $10 sanctioned seat is half the price of a single consumer ChatGPT Plus subscription and covers both GPT and Claude lanes through the picker.

 What the $30 Enterprise tier actually adds

-If Copilot Business is $10 to $21 and Microsoft 365 Copilot for Enterprise is $30, what does the extra twenty dollars buy?
+If Copilot Business is $10 to $21 and Microsoft 365 Copilot is $30, what does the extra twenty dollars buy?
 The answer is narrower than it sounds.
 Microsoft Learn's Copilot overview, last updated in early May 2026, lays out the comparison cleanly.
-Both tiers already include Microsoft Graph personalization, in-app Copilot in Word, Excel, Outlook, Teams, PowerPoint, and Loop, the model picker with GPT and Claude in commercial cloud, Copilot Chat with Enterprise Data Protection, Copilot Studio for building agents, and the same Microsoft Product Terms data-handling commitments.
+Both tiers already include Microsoft Graph personalization, in-app Copilot in Word, Excel, Outlook, Teams, PowerPoint, and Loop, the model picker with GPT and Claude in commercial cloud, Copilot Chat with Enterprise Data Protection, Copilot Studio for building agents, the Semantic Index, Copilot Search across work data, and the same Microsoft Product Terms data-handling commitments.

-The differences cluster in three areas.
-Enterprise includes Copilot Search across third-party data via Microsoft Graph connectors (non-Microsoft systems like a CRM or ticketing system).
-Enterprise includes Semantic Index, the organizational graph that produces higher-relevance responses.
-And Enterprise eligibility is unrestricted: it sits on Microsoft 365 E3, E5, F1, F3, or standalone Office 365 plans, with no user-count cap.
+The differentiation centers on >300-user eligibility and Microsoft Customer Success scaled-enterprise support.
+Both tiers include the Semantic Index and the same model picker.
+Microsoft 365 Copilot serves >300-user organizations with the same core Copilot functionality plus scaled-enterprise support guidance.
+Microsoft 365 Copilot eligibility is unrestricted: it sits on Microsoft 365 E3, E5, F1, F3, or standalone Office 365 plans, with no user-count cap.
 Copilot Business sits on Microsoft 365 Business Basic, Standard, Premium, or Apps for Business and is capped at 300 users.
 For institutions under 300 users with content in Microsoft 365 already, the Business SKU delivers the same in-app productivity surface for one-third the price.

-If you have heard "Enterprise has Graph, Business does not," that is incorrect
+If you have heard "Microsoft 365 Copilot has Graph or Semantic Index, Business does not," that is incorrect

-A common misstatement is that the extra $20 buys Microsoft Graph integration or in-app Copilot in Word, Excel, Outlook, and Teams.
+A common misstatement is that the extra $20 buys Microsoft Graph integration, the Semantic Index, or in-app Copilot in Word, Excel, Outlook, and Teams.
 It does not.
-Copilot Business already includes Microsoft Graph personalization and the in-app Copilot button across all productivity applications.
-The $20 difference buys Copilot Search across third-party data (via Graph connectors to non-Microsoft systems), Semantic Index for organizational-graph-grounded responses, and eligibility above 300 users.
+Per Microsoft Learn, Copilot Business already includes Microsoft Graph personalization, the Semantic Index, Copilot Search across work data, and the in-app Copilot button across all productivity applications.
+The $20 difference buys eligibility above 300 users and Microsoft Customer Success scaled-enterprise support guidance.

 Mortgage lenders evaluating Copilot for credit-impacting workflows have one more consideration.
 The Equal Credit Opportunity Act, codified at 12 CFR 1002.9, requires decline narratives to provide specific principal reasons within thirty days, subject to fair-lending review.
 Copilot cannot be the final author of an ECOA decline narrative; the underwriter retains authorship and accountability, with Copilot serving as a first-draft assistant only.
-Spoke 4 of this cluster covers the mortgage-specific layer: ABT MortgageGuide Copilot on Microsoft Azure AI Foundry, which indexes GSE underwriting guidelines and is currently in beta.
-For the broader buying decision (which Copilot is which, the six surfaces inside Microsoft 365 where the button lights up, and the 30-day adoption sprint), read the full Microsoft 365 Copilot Buyer's Guide for Financial Institutions.
+Our companion guide on ABT MortgageGuide Copilot on Microsoft Azure AI Foundry covers the mortgage-specific layer (the agent indexes GSE underwriting guidelines and is currently in beta).
+For the broader buying decision (which Copilot is which, the six surfaces inside Microsoft 365 where the button lights up, and the 30-day adoption sprint), read our full Microsoft 365 Copilot Buyer's Guide for Financial Institutions.

 Frequently Asked Questions